PaulRitaldato1/ThreadPool/README.md

 int main () {

-  //the pool will only allow you to make any number of threads as long as its less than your max thread count ThreadPool& pool = ThreadPool::getInstance(5); //This creates an instance of the threadpool with 5 thread (if one hasnt been created)
+  //the pool will only allow you to make any number of threads as long as its less than your max thread count ThreadPool& pool = ThreadPool::getInstance(5); //creates an instance of the threadpool with 5 threads (if one hasnt been created)

   pool.push(job); //this is how you pass it a job.
 Easy as that!